Buckle up because this article is about to teach you everything you ever needed to know about penny stocks!

 - Research every stock in detail before you invest, and check the fine print.

 - Manage your money carefully.
 Just because penny stocks are cheap, that does not mean that your losses can’t add up.
 Do not stretch your position sizes to unreasonably high percentages of your account just because your bankroll is small right now.
 Be patient and your account will have a chance to grow.

 - Practice trading on paper first.
 Make sure your methods work before you risk real money.

 - Cut your losses quickly if you find yourself with a bad stock.
 If you wouldn’t buy that stock now based on your trading methods, you should not be holding it.

 - Wait for good trades to come to you.
 Only take “A+” trades.

 - Focus on your methods, not on your winnings.
 If you keep trading right, the winnings will take care of themselves.

 Conclusion: Picking Penny Stock Winners Isn’t Easy … But The Payoff Can Be Massive

 There is one certainty with penny stock investing, and that is that you will never be bored.
 In fact, most of the time you will probably feel like you are on a rollercoaster of volatility.
 Most penny stocks are worthless, and most penny stock traders will lose.
 But if you can spot the diamonds gleaming from amid the coal, you could find yourself making money hand over fist.

-Looking for news, education, and tips to get you started?
-Sign up for our free alert service at The Stock Dork and get NASDAQ, NYSE and OTC alerts delivered right to your inbox.
+Looking for news, education, and tips on hot penny stocks?
+Sign up for our free alert service at The Stock Dork and get NASDAQ and NYSE stock alerts delivered right to your inbox.